 If you are looking for more information please contact us at Info@ProjectBroadway.com

-Hayden Gelman (Co-President) is a junior at Hendrick Hudson High School and has been a Project Broadway Ambassador for four years.
-She has been involved in Broadway Workshop’s programs for over eight years, participating in workshops, intensives, and many MainStage productions.
+Hayden Gelman (President) is a senior at Hendrick Hudson High School and has been a Project Broadway Ambassador for five years.
+She has been involved in Broadway Workshop’s programs for over nine years, participating in workshops, intensives, and many MainStage productions.
 Hayden can’t imagine her life without theatre and hopes to introduce her indescribable love for it to others.

-Abbie Anderson is a junior in high school.
-She has been a part of the Broadway Workshop community for more than two years now, performing in Pippin, Emma, and Sweet Charity.
-She feels so grateful for the theatrical experiences Broadway Workshop has offered her and is honored and humbled to share that with others.
+Abbie Anderson is a senior in high school.
+She has been a part of the Broadway Workshop community for over three years, and the time she spends doing the main stage is her favorite time of the year.
+She has performed in Pippin, Emma, Sweet Charity and Sister Act. she feels so grateful for the experiences Broadway Workshop has given her, and she is honored and humbled to share that with others.

-Angelina Boris is a sophomore at Immaculate Heart Academy.
-She has been working with Broadway Workshop for over five years now, doing classes, workshops, and several productions.
-Theatre is what she cares about most, and she is honored to represent Project Broadway, and to be able to bring opportunities to others.
+Angelina Boris is a junior at Immaculate Heart Academy.
+She has been involved with Broadway Workshop for over six years now, doing classes, workshops, and several MainStage productions.
+She is honored to represent Project Broadway for a third year, and excited to bring even more opportunities to others!

-Macy McGrail is a sophomore at Fiorello H. Laguardia High School of Music & Art and Performing Arts.
-She has been involved with Broadway Workshop for seven years, most recently as Cinderella in Into the Woods Jr. She is proud to be a Project Broadway Ambassador, grateful of the opportunities Project Broadway/Broadway Workshop have given her, and eager to spread these opportunities to others.
+Macy McGrail is a junior at Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
+She has been involved with Broadway Workshop for eight years, most recently in their mainstage production of Sister Act.
+She is proud to be a Project Broadway Ambassador, grateful of the opportunities Project Broadway/Broadway Workshop have given her, and eager to spread these opportunities to others.